 One of the great things about the internet is the ability for almost anyone to come up with creative solutions to common problems.
 Etsy is a great place to find these solutions.
 For example, several stores on Etsy will make you custom RV bunk bed sheets.
-The great thing about this is that you can choose from many kid-friendly designs and colors, which is lacking with the adjustable sheet market.
+The great thing about this is that you can choose from many kid-friendly designs and colors, which is lacking in the adjustable sheet market.
 Another site that I like is Bunkbedsbunker.com.
 This small business caters to campers looking for RV bunk bed sheet solutions.

 The custom RV bunk bed sheets are surprisingly affordable too.
 When comparing prices to other options, you may be able to get the exact look you’re going for at a reasonable price.
 Also, if you make some alterations to the mattress thickness, as described below, you can get RV bunk bed sheets that will fit your exact need.

-If you sleep for one night on a traditional RV bunk bed mattress, the following morning you’ll be looking for a new one.
+If you sleep for one night on a traditional RV bunk bed mattress, the following morning, you’ll be looking for a new one.
 Depending on your mattress size, you can purchase thicker RV bunk bed mattresses made from a variety of materials.
 One of the most common is foam mattresses.
 Amazon has a few good options up to 6″ thick.

-Another great option is to install a foam mattress topper on the RV bunk bed.
-You can get these in different thicknesses ranging from 1″ to up to 4″.
+Another great option is to install a memory foam mattress topper on the RV bunk bed.
+You can get these in different thicknesses ranging from 1″ to 4″.
 If you do this, be sure to find one that is just the foam, not sealed in a sheet or covering, as you will likely need to cut it to size.
 If it comes with a zippered case and it’s for a twin mattress, you should be able to reuse the case.
-However, if you’re adding this to both RV bunk mattresses, simply order a queen size since you can get two 30″ RV bunk toppers from the one.
+However, if you’re adding this to both RV bunk mattresses, simply order a queen size since you can get two 30″ RV bunk toppers from one.

 Finally, instead of using comforters for the RV bunk beds, as you would do with a twin, I find that a nice comfy throw blanket works great.
 You can easily fold and store them on the bed.
 I like to have a thicker one for the colder months and a light one for the summer.
 They’re also easy to wash.